 If you are concerned about time, you can use pre-ground coffee.

-If you are concerned about having the best tasting coffee, you should grind your coffee beans right before brewing them in the Aeropress.
+If you are concerned about having the best tasting coffee, you should grind your coffee beans right before brewing them in the Aeropress as discussed above.